Runsheng/mitovar/readme.md

 ##### Optional
 - fastq-dump (from sra-toolkit): if start from sra file other than fastq
-- The pre-compiled exonrate only works on Linux x64 system, tested in Ubuntu 16.04, 14.04 and centOS 7.
+- The pre-compiled exonerate only works on Linux x64 system, tested in Ubuntu 16.04, 14.04 and CentOS 7.

 ### Run commands